 - A physical Singapore office address

-Documentary Requirements for Singapore Company Registration
+Documentary Requirements for Singapore Private Ltd Company Registration

-So, the considerations and documents you will need for company incorporation in Singapore are:
+The considerations and documents you will need for company incorporation in Singapore are:

-It’s also advisable to check whether your chosen company name matches an available domain name, as a suitable web address is must for increasing business these days.
+It’s also advisable to check whether your chosen company name matches an available domain name, as a suitable web address is a must for increasing business these days.

-|Description of Business Activities||Use the Singapore Standard Industrial Classification Code (SSIC) 2010 to select the business activities your company will be engaging in.|
+|Description of Business Activities||Use the Singapore Standard Industrial Classification Code (SSIC) 2020 to select the business activities your company will be engaging in.|

-When a Singapore Private Limited Company is formed, it must issue one or more subscriber shares to its initial members.
+|Shareholding Pattern||When a Singapore Private Limited Company is formed, it must issue one or more subscriber shares to its initial members.

 It may increase capitalisation by issue of further shares.
 The issued share capital of the company is the total number of shares existing in the company multiplied by the nominal value of each share.

 A Singapore company can be registered with a minimum paid up capital of S$1 (or its equivalent in any currency).

 This agreement defines the relationship between shareholders and specifies their respective rights and obligations.

 It’s always advisable to protect your interests and have “controlling rights” of the company if you are the main brain behind the idea.

 100% local or foreign shareholding is also allowed.
 The Companies Act allows a maximum of 50 shareholders for a private limited company.

 He or she must have the prerequisite domain knowledge and is responsible for ensuring all regulatory compliances.

-All Singapore incorporated companies must appoint an auditor within three months of incorporation, unless the company is exempted from audit requirements.
+|Appoint an Auditor||All Singapore incorporated companies must appoint an auditor within three months of incorporation unless the company is exempted from audit requirements.